casangi/casadocs/docs/api/casashell/doc.rst

       The **version** argument can be used to direct doc to use something other than the documentation for the version of CASA being used.
 Version strings typically look like "v6.4.1" with the numbers corresponding to the first 3 elements of the ctsys.version() value.
-      A value of "latest" can be used to find the documentation of the most recent version of casadocs and "stable" will be used to find the document of the most recent release.
+      A value of "latest" is used to find the documentation of the most recent version of casadocs and "stable" is used to find the documentation of the most recent release.

-      If the documentation for a specific verison is requested and can not be found, the browser will be directed to the top of the casa site.
+      If the documentation for a specific verison is requested and can not be found, the browser will be directed to the top of the CASA site.

       A warning message is printed when doc can not use the documentation for the requested release.